St. Stephen, New Brunswick: Municipal amalgamation (1970s)

 In the 1970s, the municipalities of St. Stephen and Milltown joined together to become what is now simply known as St. Stephen.
 For a short time, the town was called St. Stephen-Milltown, but the new name, not having caught on, reverted to simply the Town of St. Stephen.
 For official use, however, it is called the Town of St.Stephen-Milltown as written agreement stated at amalgamation in 1973.

 Chocolate Festival

-Every August since 1985, the town hosts a week-long Chocolate Fest, celebrating their rich and delicious heritage.
+Every August since 1985, the town hosts a week-long Chocolate Fest.
 The festival mascots are the Great Chocolate Mousse and Tiffany, his wife.
-The spotlight on the wonder of chocolate resulted in the opening of The Chocolate Museum in 1999 and its expansion in 2009.
+The spotlight on chocolate resulted in the opening of The Chocolate Museum in 1999 and its expansion in 2009.
 In 2000, St. Stephen was given the title of "Canada's Chocolate Town."

 December 2010 flood

 On 13 December 2010, a rainstorm caused a flood upstream on a tributary to Dennis Stream.
 This created hardship to the businesses that were located on or near King Street.
-Shoppers Drug Mart, the Winsome Inn, Sobeys, Stationery Plus, and the Irving Circle K gas station and convenience store, The Bargain!
-Shop, Dollarama, and the NB Liquor Store were all affected.
 The flood caused many layoffs, and Sobeys eventually closed down.
 The problem was due to the replacement of a trestle bridge in Dennis Stream with culvert pipes.